 The Addax has been extinct in Tunisia since the 1930's.
 In 1980, the Tunisian Government established the Bou Hedma National Park, 16,488 hectares of steppes and Acacia raddiana woodlands, of which 4500 hectares are managed under a system of total protection.
 The Bou Hedma Park, in which a programme of habitat restoration has been successfully conducted (Bertram, 1988; Bousquet, 1992; Kacem, 1994), represents an optimal site for reintroduction of Oryx dammah.

-It represents for the Addax more a centre for reproduction and acclimatisation, allowing its restoration to more suitable areas in Saharan parks such as Djebil National Park, once planned reinforcement of these parks is assured.
+It represents for the Addax more a reproduction centre for its restoration in to more suitable areas in Saharan parks such as Djebil National Park, once planned reinforcement of these parks is assured.
 Management of the habitat at Djebil may have to be considered.
+Translocation of the Bou-Hedma Addax into Djebil NP is planned by the Tunisian autorities in 2006.